pratik-dabhi/pratik-dabhi/README.md

 # 💫 About Me:
-I'm Pratik Dabhi, a software engineer with expertise in JavaScript, TypeScript, PHP, and frameworks like Laravel and Node.js.
-I specialize in building robust REST APIs, managing databases, and real-time communication.
-I'm passionate about solving complex problems and continuously expanding my skill set.
+I'm Pratik Dabhi, a software engineer with 2 years of experience specializing in JavaScript, TypeScript, PHP, and frameworks like React, Laravel, and Node.js.
+I have expertise in building robust REST APIs, managing databases, and implementing real-time communication.
+Additionally, I have experience working with OpenEMR and integrating Oracle NetSuite.
+I’m passionate about solving complex problems and continuously expanding my skill set.

 ## 🌐 Socials: